ArezkiBazizi/FullStack-E-Commerce/README.md

 ## Description
 Shop Dzairy is an full and responsive e-commerce website designed for selling a variety of products online.
 This project serves as an online platform for users to browse, search, and purchase products conveniently.
 The website offers features like user authentication, a shopping cart, favorites list, product categories, and more.

+## Features
+- User authentication: Users can create accounts, log in, and access their profiles.
+- Product Display: Products are categorized and displayed in a user-friendly manner.
+- Shopping Cart: Users can add products to their cart and proceed to checkout.
+- Favorites: Users can add products to their favorites list for quick access.
+- Search Functionality: Users can search for specific products by name.
+- Admin panel : Manage admin/category/products
+- Responsive Design: The website is responsive and works well on various devices.

+# Visual

 Client versions :
 <img width="951" alt="1" src="https://github.com/ArezkiBazizi/FullStack-E-Commerce/assets/144291687/317b2753-6239-409e-a748-a598c84806f8">
 <img width="951" alt="2" src="https://github.com/ArezkiBazizi/FullStack-E-Commerce/assets/144291687/e9504879-1c65-4b7f-84ed-4d34a488f721">